 Right now, my favourite place to go is Sefton Park in Liverpool.
 It’s my second home, I’m always there.

-What would you say are the main issues young people are facing today?
+What would you say are the main issues people are facing today?

-I think the main issue young people seem to be facing is anxiety and exam related stress.
+I think the main issue people seem to be facing is anxiety and stress.
 In some cases, low self-esteem as well.
-I think the pressure to fit in and pressure that comes from society to succeed.
-There’s a high expectation to get top grades.

 Often the ideal life they want doesn’t quite match up with reality.
 That can cause that discrepancy or that anxiety.

-How do you think therapy can help young people?
+How do you think therapy can help people?

 I think therapy gives people that space to show up as we really are, with everything that’s going on, and make sense of it.
 If you show up with anxiety, there are certain tools and mindful techniques that can be shared to help alleviate those symptoms.
 It’s all well and good addressing the anxious symptoms but in therapy we delve deeper and get to the underlying causes of anxiety and what makes them anxious in the first place.
 Therapy is really a space for delving deep, getting to the root of the issues, and finding a way to work through them.